 Photograph the amber waves of grain in the pastoral rolling hills of the Palouse!
 Workshop dates are timed for the beginning of the harvest season as the landscape turns into a palette of warm colors and the combines work the fields.
-With no moon interference on these dates, we'll photograph the Milky Way if skies are clear!
-Workshop is rated moderate for physical difficulty, with 1-2 miles of hiking each day.
 Local expert Ryan McGinty will instruct the workshop along with Palouse veteran Kevin McNeal.
+This workshop is rated moderate for physical intensity, with 1-2 miles of hiking each day.

 - The Palouse in Eastern Washington is ripe and ready for the harvest by late summer and the landscape becomes a golden tapestry of color.

 - Combines will be hard at work harvesting the wheat and dust in the air will create stunning sunsets!

 - Expect to learn many new techniques on this workshop.
 Come prepared to shoot everything from abstract telephoto compositions to grandiose wide angle shots!

 - Workshop includes transportation so you can concentrate on your photography.

 - Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.

 The exact itinerary will be kept flexible to account for the weather and current conditions.
 The itinerary below is just an example of what you can expect.
 If we stay out late shooting Milky Way, we may decide to skip sunrise the following morning.

 - Day 1 (July 30): Meet at 3PM in Pullman, WA for a mandatory orientation session.
 We will cover many techniques you will be using during the workshop and discuss the itinerary and shooting options in detail.
 After dinner, we venture out to a nearby location for our sunset shoot.